 Is 14c28n steel good for Knives?

-In general, the answer is YES, it’s a good steel for your knife, but it depends on which knife, if you’re talking about chef/kitchen knives, 14c28n would be a great pick thanks to its high corrosion resistance and edge retention, it would be great for an EDC knife with a normal usage, but if you’re looking for a tough steel for you outdoor experience camping, hunting or hiking, the 14c28n would be a good steel but no the best choice, there ‘re other steels with higher toughness (carbon steels for example) that would suit your usage.
+In general, the answer is YES, it’s a good steel for your knife, but it depends on which knife.
+If you’re talking about chef/kitchen knives, 14c28n would be a great pick thanks to its high corrosion resistance and edge retention.
+It would be great for an EDC knife with a normal usage, but if you’re looking for a tough steel for your outdoor experience camping, hunting or hiking, the 14c28n would be a good steel.
+But not the best choice, there are other steels with higher toughness (carbon steels for example) that would suit your usage.

 Best 14C28N Knives